zhangp365/ComfyUI-utils-nodes/README.md

 ## SegmindVideoRequestNode
 This node is designed to generate videos from image using Segmind's API.
 The default model is the wan-2.2-i2v-fast.
 The image must be a url.
 It supports fast video generation with various resolution and aspect ratio options.

+## ModelsDownloaderOfUtils
+This node downloads models or LoRAs to a subdirectory.
+If the model already exists, it simply returns the model name in the corresponding location.